-Appointments, Fit and Finish
+Appointments, Fit, And Finish

 Most guitars in this price range are very well-appointed, and this Cordoba is no exception.
 It comes with Cordoba premium gold tuning machines.
 These gold tuning machines hold tune incredibly well, and they are open-geared.
-The contrast between the gold tuning machines themselves and their ebony buttons give the C12 a look that's very different from that of other guitars.
+The contrast between the gold tuning machines themselves and their ebony buttons gives the C12 a look that’s very different from that of other guitars.

 As a side note, it’s important to realize that the C12 does not come with strap buttons.
 If you want to play with a strap, you will need to install your own strap buttons.

-This guitar also has a hand-inlaid mother of pearl "Esteso" rosette.
-Mother of pearl makes for an especially high-quality rosette -- cheaper guitars often have rosettes that are simply screen-printed.
+This guitar also has a hand-inlaid mother-of-pearl “Esteso” rosette.
+Mother of pearl makes for an especially high-quality rosette — cheaper guitars often have rosettes that are simply screen-printed.
 Because it is hand-inlaid, it has incredible detail that most people will appreciate.

 You might expect to see an ebony bridge to match the ebony fingerboard, but the Cordoba C12 has a bridge of solid Indian rosewood.
 The nut and saddle are made of bone, a traditional material that many players regard as better than virtually every other material.

 The natural high-gloss finish lets you see the natural beauty of the wood, and the subtle detail of maple binding is sure to please most players.
-This high-gloss finish is thin enough to not interfere with the tone, and over time, it allows the top wood to mature and reach its full potential.
+This high-gloss finish is thin enough not to interfere with the tone, and over time, it allows the top wood to mature and reach its full potential.